dchambers/dchambers.github.io/_posts/articles/2014-11-3-driving-multiple-monitors-on-an-optimus-laptop.md

 ``` bash
 OpenGL vendor string: nouveau
 ```

+**Note:** If this doesn't work and you are using Ubuntu 14.10, this is because there is a [known regression in Ubuntu 14.10](https://bugs.launchpad.net/ubuntu/+bug/1388647) which prevents it from working.

 Using the 'lm-sensors' package, running `sensors` causes me to see something like this: